mithi/hexapod/CONTRIBUTING.md

 - I prefer PRs with fewer commits.
 [Squash the commits and push force][rewriting_git_history_link] if you need to.
 But of course, it's better if all the changes in a single commit are logically connected.

-- Adding corresponding tests in your PR is always appreciated.
+- Including corresponding tests in your PR is always appreciated.

 - For whatever purpose it may serve, here's [a simple git workflow][git_workflow_link] I try to stick to.